LangChain OpenTutorial

 RunnableParallel is particularly useful for running independent processes in parallel because each Runnable in the map is executed concurrently.

-For example, you can see that area_chain, capital_chain, and map_chain take the almost same execution time, even though map_chain runs the other two chains in parallel.
+For example, you can see that area_chain, capital_chain, and map_chain take almost the same execution time, even though map_chain runs the other two chains in parallel.

 %%timeit